RadiATsiyA/RadiATsiyA/README.md

 - 👋 Hi, I’m @RadiATsiyA
-- 👀 I’m interested in cyber-security sphere
+- 👀 I’m interested in web-back-end development
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning framework Django and DRF
 - 📫 How to reach me myrzakeldiev_a@auca.kg

 <!---